 Negative News Stories

 Although I started watching much less mindless television, I was still hooked on watching the news.
 Growing up, I was a bit news junkie.
 I would watch the weekly political news shows with my dad on Sunday mornings.
 It was a great opportunity for me to learn about how the world worked, and I continued the habit of watching news shows religiously.

 My favorite television networks were CNN, MSNBC, and HLN.
 I would schedule reminders to watch my favorite news shows, and I was able to repeat the major headlines daily.
 There were some shows that were informative, but there were other shows that gave me a lot of anxiety.

 I started to notice that some news stories negatively affected my mood for hours after I watched a show.
 For example, if there was talk of poor relations with another country, a knot would form in my stomach, as I worried about the safety of U.S. soldiers.
 I literally had no control over those political issues, nor was I directly affected, but I still had a negative physical reaction.

-That wasn’t healthy.
 Once, in 2012, I recall being at my apartment.
-I had been suffering from bad general anxiety, and I was declutting to calm my mood (more on that in a later post).
-I was cleaning out my entire bedroom and bathroom, decluttering everything.
-I was also had the television turned onto the news.
+I had been suffering from bad general anxiety, and I was decluttering to calm my mood.
+I also had the television turned onto the news.

-The started talking about negative relations with a foreign country, and how the U.S. might go to war.
-All of a sudden, I felt so nervous.
-War?
-What about our safety?
-What would happen to the economy?
-What would happen to the people I knew who were in the military?
+The news anchor started talking about negative relations with a foreign country, and how the U.S. might go to war.
+All of a sudden, I felt so nervous at even the thought of going to war.
+I could not finish cleaning.